What I learned from conversations with MBA candidates like you

 In his response, the candidate talked about having to convince a senior executive to back up a proposal and how he “coaxed him in small steps the way you do a child”.
 He thought that he was demonstrating an ability to lead.
 What he was actually doing was demonstrating lack of thoughtfulness and tact as well as inferior communication skills.

 The good thing is that with feedback and coaching, this candidate quickly learned how to better frame his answers.
-He was admitted to a top 15 MBA program.
+He was admitted to Ross.
 (I, on the other hand, am still working on my forehand slice.)

 4. The “What are my MBA admissions odds?” struggle is real

-Candidates to top tier schools are desperate to know what their chances are.
+Candidates to top MBAs are desperate to know what their chances are.
 And they have a painfully hard time estimating them.

 The typical route is to go on GMAT Club or Reddit, share some stats, often including a “target GMAT”, which may or may not materialize, and ask for your odds at the schools you are applying to.
 It is completely understandable to want to know how you stack against the competition.
 But the result is often a distorted sense of strengths and weaknesses that don’t account for – simply because of the limited information the reader sees and their limited knowledge of the subject – how complex an MBA candidacy is.